wg-lux/lx-data-models/CONTRIBUTING.md

 pre-commit run --all-files
 ```

-The provided configuration runs `ruff` (lint + format), `mypy`, and the full
+The provided configuration runs the same commands as CI, but with local
-`pytest` suite before every commit, ensuring local parity with the CI jobs.
+auto-fix for lint/format issues: `ruff --fix lx_dtypes tests`, `ruff format
+lx_dtypes tests`, `mypy lx_dtypes`, and the full `pytest` suite.
+Because the
+hooks run against the whole repository (`pass_filenames: false`), a passing
+local run guarantees that CI will agree.

 ## Documentation Workflow